 The course is reviewed regularly in consultation with our Board of Studies, which comprises Leaders from Academics, Architectural Design Practice, Construction and Project Developer Industry and Policy Planners.
 Like all industries, this industry is continuously expanding and contracting its horizons with ever evolving strategies, tools and techniques.
 The Board anticipates and prepares participants to meet changing Industry requirements, understand and finally to mould the industry.
 It would neither be an industry driven course, nor it would force industry.
 It would act and evolve with the industry and practice.
 Sustaining a competitive edge in the changing scenario is the other key component of the course.

-For B. Arch., the candidate must have passed 10+2 exam / any other equivalent exam / IB Diploma on a regular basis, in first attempt with English and Maths as compulsory subjects obtaining minimum 50% aggregate.
-Those awaiting their 10+2 exam result may also apply.
 NATA Score (Minimum 70 out of 200) or any specially designed aptitude test in Architecture conducted by the competent authority of the Central/State Government (including JEE paper II Aptitude test in Architecture ) as per guidelines given by COA and same will be checked at the final verification.